-To generate a personal access token in the web client, navigate to your Settings page, scroll to the bottom of the screen, and click the Manage Personal Access Tokens button.
+To generate a personal access token in the web client, navigate to your Account Settings page, scroll to the bottom of the screen, and click Manage Personal Access Tokens.
 You can view a list of the existing tokens and their permissions, or click Create New Token to generate a new personal access token with customized access to your Synapse account.

 See Client Configuration for more information on configuring Synapse clients using an access token.

 Adding Two-Factor Authentication (2FA) to your account

 To increase the security of your Synapse account, you can enable two-factor authentication (2FA).
 Synapse uses a time-based one-time password approach, which is supported by many applications, such as Google Authenticator, Duo Mobile, Microsoft Authenticator, and Authy.
 Enabling 2FA on your account may be required to access certain sensitive datasets.